DAFRAYAL/Simplest-LINUX-hardening-and-benchmark/README.md

 sudo chmod 700 /root/

-Finally delete sudo service file format alter connection looper and all services that end with .wants.
+Finally delete sudo service file format alter connection pre-emptive looper and all services that end with .wants.
+This service can appear and disappear depending on firewall.